-Although 10th Mountain Whiskey and Spirit Company’s small-batch distillery is in Gypsum, this fine spirit producer has a tasting room right in Vail Village.
-Named after the 10th Mountain Division, you can try its offerings in a comfortable setting overlooking Gore Creek and pick up some bottles of your favorites to take home with you.
+Although 10th Mountain Whiskey and Spirit Company’s small-batch distillery is in Gypsum, this fine spirit producer has a tasting room in Vail Village.
+Named after the 10th Mountain Division, you can try its offerings in a comfortable setting overlooking Gore Creek and pick up some of your favorites to take home.

-This distillery is devoted to philanthropy as part of its mission, so you can be sure you’re spending your money somewhere where it will do a lot of good down the road.
+This distillery is devoted to philanthropy as part of its mission, so you can be sure you’re spending your money somewhere where it will do much good.